 NOTE: Districts should ensure non-school-related access is shaped to suit local buildings and grounds and appropriate local expectations.
 Districts also should adapt language for school facilities not owned by, but used by, the district.

-SOURCE: MASC – rewritten 2025
+SOURCE: MASC – Updated 2026